 "Social Security Forms," p.
 65

 Case Rounds --

-Each student will prepare a one-page summary of one of their cases, to be submitted by 5:00 Monday.
+Those who didn't present on Feb 23 will present.
+Prepare a one-page summary of one of their cases, to be submitted by 5:00 Monday.
 In class, we will discuss the cases.

 You are finished with the course when you have completed your hours, brought your cases to agreed stopping points, and had your final exit interview.
 Instructions will be provided as we near the end of the semester.